NextronSystems/asgard-manual/usage/administration.rst

 Integrating IOCs through MISP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ASGARD provides an easy to use interface for integrating IOCs from a connected MISP into THOR scans.
-In order to add rules from a MISP, navigate to "Scan Control > MISP Signatures > Events", select the IOCs and add them to the desired ruleset by using the button in the upper right corner.
+In order to add rules from a MISP, navigate to ``Scan Control`` > ``MISP`` > ``MISP Events``, select the IOCs and add them to the desired ruleset by using the button in the upper right corner.

 Contrary to the custom IOC handling, there is no default ruleset for MISP.
 You must create at least one ruleset (see tab "MISP Rulesets") before you can add MISP rules.